OceanOutcomes/ocean-outcomes/what-we-do/past-initiatives/tracker/index.md

 Fisheryprogress.org is a collaboration of the <a href="http://www.solutionsforseafood.org/" target="_blank">Conservation Alliance for Seafood Solutions</a> and the platform has near-ubiquitous buy-in across industry, NGOs, and others working in fishery improvement.
 As a member of the Conservation Alliance for Seafood Solutions, we’re now tracking our projects on Fisheryprogress.org.

-There is still a lot of detailed information on salmon fisheries worth exploring, [so we’re leaving our Salmon FIP Tracker online] (http://www.salmonfippartnership.org/fip), but it’s no longer actively maintained.
+There is still a lot of detailed information on salmon fisheries worth exploring, <a href="http://www.salmonfippartnership.org/fip" target="_blank">so we’re leaving our Salmon FIP Tracker online</a>, but it’s no longer actively maintained.